IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

 ## Dataset Description

-For the detailed overview of the dataset kindly refer [Dataset Overview](https://www.kaggle.com/dsv/7589186)
+For the detailed overview of the dataset kindly refer [Dataset Overview]( https://doi.org/10.34740/kaggle/dsv/7589186)

 ## Intended Usage
 > [!Note]
 > The SCMI30-IITRPR dataset must be used for research and education purposes only.
-It can be beneficial for tasks like image classification, object recognition, camera model identification, etc. Moreover, the dataset enables comparison between different smartphone cameras and facilitates the development of algorithms to optimize device recognition.
-This dataset is designed in such a way that it covers a wide range of images for intensive image training of the model.
+The dataset is designed primarily to facilitate research on camera model identification (CMI) but could also be beneficial for other tasks such as individual camera device forensics, image classification, and object recognition.
+> Researchers that make use of the dataset should cite the [dataset]( https://doi.org/10.34740/kaggle/dsv/7589186) and the associated paper ``SCMI30-IITRPR: Smartphone Camera Model Identification Dataset Comprising both Similar and Random Image Sets,'' K. Rana, A. Jadhav, P. Dey, V. Rathi, P. Goyal, and G. Sharma, submitted for review.

 ## Steps to run the codes